Xedon/moco_cli/README.md

 # Moco CLI
 Provide CRUD CLI for Moco Activities with Jira Cloud Sync Option for faster time tracking.

+## How to install

+Download [latest release asset](https://github.com/Xedon/moco_cli/releases) for your architecture and name the binary as u want.
+Moco CLI only requieres libc which is in most cases allready installed.

 ## Available commands

 ```